dgroomes/typescript-playground/enums/README.md

       ```
     * The output will look like this:
       ```text
-      Let's learn about enums in TypeScript by simulated a text-based adventure game.
+      Let's learn about enums in TypeScript by simulating a text-based adventure game.

       You are facing forward.
       You moved forward.